Pratik-Singh-Deo/devTinder-web/README.md

 - Build the user card on feed
 - Edit profile feature
 - Show Toast message on save of profile
-- See all my connections
+- New Page - See all my connections
+- New Page - See all my Connection Requests

 # Body